craiglemon/netbox-plugin-template/README.md

 # Dev Container Template

-This repository provides a simple template for setting up a development container using [Visual Studio Code Remote - Containers]
+This repository provides a simple template for setting up a NetBox development container using [Visual Studio Code Remote - Containers]
 It allows you to define a consistent development environment using Docker, making it easier to onboard new developers and maintain reproducibility across machines.

 ## 📦 Features